 As mentioned above, MPI accounts can (theoretically) provide you with a relatively safe way to achieve consistent returns protected from market downturns, deliver ample tax-free retirement income, and then finally pass on a nice tax-free inheritance to your next of kin.

-There is some controversy around IULs in that they can potentially be a dangerous way to invest your money, and this is very true.
+There is some controversy around IULs in that they can potentially be a dangerous way to invest your money, which is very true.
 More on this later.

 The selling points of MPI from an investment perspective